Dangerous Goods Safety Bulletin No. 0218 WorkSafe Bulletin Safety considerations when switching to flammable refrigerants

 Equipment must be fit-for-purpose and those who supply services, such as installation and maintenance, must have the appropriate training and licences to carry out the work, (e.g. Motor Vehicles Repairers Act 2003, Australian Consumer Law).

-The Department of Mines, Industry Regulation and Safety has become concerned following incidents involving flammable refrigerants.
+The Department of Energy, Mines, Industry Regulation and Safety has become concerned following incidents involving flammable refrigerants.
 These have resulted in injury and damage to property within Western Australia and fatalities in Victoria and New Zealand.

 Summary of hazard

 - Many ‘green’ refrigerants are flammable and/or toxic.

 - Replacing non-flammable refrigerants with flammable ones without appropriate system assessments and modifications in industrial, commercial, domestic and automotive applications present a fire risk.

 - The flammability hazard of these refrigerants is not properly communicated to emergency services and workers through correct placarding and labelling which can lead to improper emergency response and unsafe work practices.